tronprotocol/pm/Democritus/mainnet.md

 # Mainnet Tasks

-This document outlines the mainnet tasks that need to be completed to make Democritus ready for Mainnet launch. **Last updated July 20, 2025.**
+This document outlines the mainnet tasks that need to be completed to make Democritus ready for Mainnet launch. **Last updated November 5, 2025.**

 Note: The target version number of Democritus is v4.8.1 .